codemaster05330/free-apps-store-system/README.md

 how to use it
 =============
-	1- import appstore.sql to your db
+	1- import appstore.sql to your db , as it contain database setup 2- copy content to your local server directory
-	2- edit dbsetup.php to choose admin credentials defaults are login mail: admin@domain.com ,password : admin
-	3- run dbsetup.php file to setup system tables
-	4- note that system will be empty ,you need to create developer account and add apps to it

 finally